lemuellin/shopping-cart/README.md

 ### Future Development
 1. Animation: When pressed "Add to Cart" button, show animation on the cart/number count. (useEffect)
 2. Responsive design for all screen sizes
-3. To not wipe out the order in cart while switching pages, make Shopping Cart to a page in RouteSwitch, then lift the state up to RouteSwitch.

 ### Attribute
 - Cactus: